futuredapp/Engineering-Handbook/docs/editors.md

 4. Get at least one approval before merging
 5. After merging, the GitHub Action [Pages workflow](https://github.com/futuredapp/Engineering-Handbook/blob/main/.github/workflows/pages.yml) will automatically publish the updated documentation

+### Diagrams

+Some diagrams are created using [Excalidraw](https://excalidraw.com/).
+When exporting images, ensure following:

+- Embed scene into exported image, or commit source `.excalidraw` file to the repository so it can be edited later by someone else.
+- Respect light and dark themes.
+Use the `#only-light` and `#only-dark` suffixes to specify which theme the image is for.
+See [Light and dark mode](https://squidfunk.github.io/mkdocs-material/reference/images/#light-and-dark-mode) for more details.

 ### Markdown Syntax

 Material for MkDocs uses standard Markdown with some additional features